jacquelynneheiman/Aeries_JacquelynneHeiman/POST_MORTEM.md

     - I followed several tutorials online to be able to connect the MySQL server from another computer to no avail.
 The tutorials ommited that I needed to forward the port from the router.
 I was able to figure this out and open the port, which finally allowed our Windows computer to access the database on my Mac.

   - Deploying to Azure
-    - Publishing to Azure was simple enough, I was able to create a free account and a new web application in the portal.
-I was able to connect Azure to my GitHub account where it would build the application whenever I pushed updates to it.
-    - Where I ran into trouble was actually running the app.
-When I ran the app I was greeted with a HTTP 500 error.
-Confused by this, I immeadeately started trying to figure out how to view the console logs.
-For this, I googled until I figured up how to set up the log and view it.
-Once I figured that out, I was able to get more information on the HTTP 500 error.
+    - I ran into trouble was actually running the app.
+I was getting with a HTTP 500 error when I ran the app.
+I was confused by this because everything was working locally.
+    - I was unsure on how to view the console logs for the app in Azure.
+I googled it until I was able to figure out how to set up the log and view it in the log settings on Azure.
-    - I also attempted to add debug messages but Azure doesn't display the output of ```Console.WriteLine("This is a debug message!");``` statements so I had to do some research to figure out how get debug messages to show up in the Azure Application Console.
+    - I attempted to add debug messages.
+Azure doesn't display the output of ```Console.WriteLine("This is a debug message!");``` statements out of the box.
+I researched out how view debug messages in the Azure Application Console.
-    - For a little while I thought the issue may be comming from Azures inabillity to connect to the MySQL database so I spent a lot of time trying to figure out if it was connecting or not.
+    - I initially thought the issue was that Azure was unable to connect to the MySQL database.
+I attempted to investigate if the app was able to connect to the database.
-    - The console let me know that it could possibly be an ISS permissions issue, that the .NET Extensibility Feature was not installed, or that the user doesn't have authorization to use the DLL.
+    - The console messages were difficult to read as the information is sprinkled in between HTML scripting.
+I copied and pasted the code into a web page to view it on the web.
+This let me know that it could possibly be an ISS permissions issue, that the .NET Extensibility Feature was not installed, or that the user doesn't have authorization to use the DLL.
 The logs gave me a list of things to look at to try and fix the error.
 I did a lot of research on each of these items and determined that I need to work on a Windows PC so that I can debug with the ISS tools.
-    - Reading on in the logs, I saw that the request that failed was a request to connect to ```https://JacquelynneHeiman-Aeries:80```  in ```C:\home\site\wwwroot``` using Anonymous logon credentials.
-My next steps will be to investigate the URL and file location to make sure they are correct.
-After that I'll need to do more research on why the server may fail to connect.
+I decided to cut deploying the app on Azure.

 ### What specific process need improvement?
 The processes that could be improved are: